Progression to Employment

 This Service is part financed by the European Social Fund & Department for the Economy

-Service Outputs: To engage with a total of 630 participants with an identified learning disability and/or Autistic Spectrum Disorder who have expressed a desire to progress to employment and facilitate their participation in work focused activities.
-The service will continue to work with approximately 300 participants from the previous 3-year ESF programme (March 2015- April 2018) to progress their employment journey.
-During the 4-year timeframe until April 2022 the service aims to support an additional 64 paid jobs for participants with at least 48 of these retaining their employment for at lease 6 months.
-We will support at least 95 participants to progress on to education/ training opportunities.
+Service Outputs: Between April 2018 and March 2022, the service aims to engage with a total of 659 participants with an identified learning disability and/or Autistic Spectrum Disorder who have expressed a desire to progress to employment and facilitate their participation in work focused activities.
+The service continues to work with approximately 300 participants from the previous 3-year ESF programme (April 2015- March 2018) to progress their employment journeys.
+During the 4-year timeframe (April 18- March 22) of the current ESF programme the service will support the creation of an additional 71 paid jobs for participants with at least 56 of these retaining their employment for at least 6 months.
+We will support at least 112 participants to progress on to education/ training opportunities..

 The service uses the Supported Employment model as the main approach to achieve paid outcomes.